 With the lack of identified/reported violations, there is nothing to suggest that the operation of the dwelling as a STR would be non-compliant or incompatible with the surrounding neighborhood.
-Based upon property owner notification letters, of the 19 surrounding parcels within 185-feet of the subject dwelling, it appears 18 dwellings are owner-occupied and 1 is a rental unit.
-Given the UDC definition of "family" all dwelling units surrounding the subject site, owner and renter occupied, would be permitted to be occupied by up to 3-unrelated individuals.
+Based upon property owner notification letters, of the 14 surrounding parcels within 185-feet of the subject dwelling, it appears 5 dwellings are owner-occupied and 9 are rental units.
+Given the UDC definition of "family" all dwelling units surrounding the subject site, owner and renter occupied, would be permitted to be occupied by up to 3-unrelated individuals in the R-1 district and 4-unrelated individuals in the R-2.